myd1/Shamir-s-Secret-Sharing/readme.txt

 the secret.Counting on all participants to combine the secret might be impractical, and therefore sometimes the threshold scheme is used where any {\displaystyle k} k of the parts are sufficient to reconstruct the original secret.

+Secret sharing (also called secret splitting) refers to methods for distributing a secret amongst a group of participants, each of whom is allocated a share of the secret.
+The secret can be reconstructed only when a sufficient number, of possibly different types, of shares are combined together; individual shares are of no use on their own.